 Protect Surrounding Areas Cover nearby plants, windows, and any other sensitive areas with plastic or cloth to protect them from overspray and potential damage.

-See also How To Use Pressure Washer Sand Blaster
+See also How To Use Long Pressure Washer Wand

 By following these pressure washing techniques, you can effectively clean painted wood siding without risking damage to the paint.
 Remember to always prioritize safety and take the necessary precautions to protect your property.